TheRedBrain/rpg-inventory/README.md

 ## Unusable Items

-Items in the "unusable_when_low_durability" item tag have the same behaviour as elytra.
+Items in the "unusable_when_low_durability" item tag or with the "rpginventory:unusable_when_low_durability" data component have the same behavior as elytra.
 Instead of getting destroyed when losing all durability, they become unusable until they are repaired.
 Unusable items have a different translation key (default one + "_broken").

-Inventory slots that contain unusable items have an overlay of a configurable colour.
+Inventory slots that contain unusable items have an overlay of a configurable color.
 This can be disabled in the client config.

 ## Player Bound Items

 Items can be bound to a player.
 Player bound items can only be used by that player.
 Player bound items have an additional tooltip line that shows the player name.
 (Can be disabled in the client config)

-Inventory slots that contain items bound to another player have an overlay of a configurable colour.
+Inventory slots that contain items bound to another player have an overlay of a configurable color.
 This can be disabled in the client config.

 ### How to bind an item to a player